Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 Learn About Counselling and Psychology

-We will take you on a journey to enrich your own life and the lives of others.
-Your journey to a new rewarding career will begin with you gaining a solid foundation of general counselling including in: counselling skills and techniques, basic psychology and in how to follow correct procedures and protocols as a fully qualified practitioner.
+This Diploma provides a solid foundation in general counselling including:Â counselling skills and techniques, basic psychology, and how to follow correct procedures and protocols as a fully qualified practitioner.

 Once you complete the core modules of the course, you’ll be ready to choose the specialised modules that really interest you.
 Perhaps you would like to help children and families?
 Support people through grief?
 Or major in life coaching or other life skills?
 You can choose one of our comprehensive courses in these and other elective options.